zijie-tang/Spectrogram_WANGLab/README.md

 - Turn zooming on or off or magnify by factor (see https://mathworks.com/help/matlab/ref/zoom.html)

-- If used on the signal axes, zoom horizontally only; the horizontal limits of the signal and spectrogram axes will stay synchronized.
+- If used on the signal axes, zoom horizontally only; the x-axis limits of the signal axes and the spectrogram axes will stay synchronized.

 <img src="images/zap_zoom.gif" width="1000">